Here Are 7 Factors That Can Affect Your Mortgage Rate

 7. Shopping around for the best deal.

 Different lenders offer different rates, based on their business models and their appetite for risk.
-That’s why it’s important to get more than offer before locking in your home loan.
+That’s why it’s important to get more than one offer before locking in your home loan.

 Here’s a quote from the report: